OlekZima/PJATK-ASI-2024_Lab-3_s24982/documentation/docs/data_explore.md

 ### Distributions of the features

-Plot with distribution of distances
+Plot with distribution of `distances` feature
 ![Plot with distribution of distances](img/Distribution_of_distance.png)

-Plot with distribution of education
+Plot with distribution of `education` feature
 ![Plot with distribution of education](img/Distribution_of_education.png)

-Plot with distribution of score
+Plot with distribution of `score` feature
 ![Plot with distribution of score](img/Distribution_of_score.png)

-Plot with distribution of tuition
+Plot with distribution of `tuition` feature
 ![Plot with distribution of tuition](img/Distribution_of_tuition.png)

-Plot with distribution of unemployment
+Plot with distribution of `unemp` feature
 ![Plot with distribution of unemployment](img/Distribution_of_unemp.png)

-Plot with distribution of wage
+Plot with distribution of `wage` feature
 ![Plot with distribution of wage](img/Distribution_of_wage.png)

-!!! note
-    The `rownames` feature is missing because it only represents index of the row.
-Therefore, it is safe to drop this feature in this project.

 ### Box plots of the features